Martchus/syncthingtray/README.md

 * KDE Plasma
 * Openbox using lxqt/LXDE or using Tint2
 * GTK-centered desktops such as Cinnamon, GNOME and Xfce (with caveats, see remarks below)
+* COSMIC (only simple tray menu works, see remarks below)
 * Awesome
 * i3
 * macOS